cjmlgrto/mlgrto.com/_posts/2016/2016-08-05-startup-tips-from-unihack.md

 ## Work Fast, Speak Slowly

 6 hours before the deadline, my team and I were facing some really bad issues building our app.
 We couldn't get the core functionality to work.
-We had a huge backlog of tasks that needed to be finished in just a small amount of time— and lot of that work was dependent on this core feature.
+We had a huge backlog of tasks that needed to be finished in just a small amount of time — and lot of that work was dependent on this core feature.

 We were stressed, and each team meeting we had was getting more and more aggressive.
 It had reached the point where we each had to seperate from each other to cool down and figure out what went wrong.